iPhone Photography Tips From A Photographer

 As I developed a more serious interest in food photography, my curiosity about learning about other cameras and equipment developed naturally.
 My cameras include the Nikon D750, the FujiFilm XT3 and the FujiFilm XT4.

-And, while I don’t use my iPhone for client work, I still take a sh*t ton of pictures with it. 😉 And, the truth is, the iPhone camera is pretty damn good!
-Let’s discuss some iPhone photography hacks so you can start improving your images!
+And, while I don’t use my iPhone for client work, I still take a ton of pictures with it and I’ve learned a lot of tips and tricks that I’m excited to share with you.
+Now, let’s discuss some iPhone photography hacks so you can start improving your images!

 grapes on a dark surface

-This may sound like a no-brainer, but we don’t always realize how dirty the iPhone lens can get.
-It’s constantly exposed and it can easily pick up dust, smudges or other particles.
-Be sure to wipe it off so nothing is interfering with you capturing a clear image.
-I have used my shirt sleeve to do this, but I also have these wipes on hand that come with microfiber cloths (not to mention, they work way better than my sleeve).
-These wipes also work well with other sensitive surfaces that you don’t want to get scratched.
+It’s easy to forget how dirty the iPhone lenses can get.
+They’re constantly exposed and it can easily pick up dust, smudges or other particles.
+If your images ever look sort of “hazy” it’s because your lens is dirty.
+Be sure to wipe it off gently so nothing is interfering with you capturing a clear image.
+I have used my shirt sleeve to do this, but I also have these wipes on hand that come with microfiber cloths.
+These wipes also work well with other sensitive surfaces that you don’t want to get scratched like computer screens and sunglasses.

-The grid is a great guide to help you practice different compositions.
 Image composition is really important in photography and refers to how you arrange elements or subjects within the frame.
+I recommend turning on the grid on your iPhone to help you practice different compositions.

 To turn the grid on, go to your Settings / Camera / Grid and make sure that it’s activated (green).